chaunceygardiner/weewx-weatherboard/README.md

    * `title`, `meta_title`, `subtitle`: your site's branding.
 Acme Weather is a placeholder; put your own site's name here.
    * `loop_data_file`: where the updater fetches loop data from.
 If not a full path, it is interpreted as relative to this report's HTML_ROOT.
+The shipped value is where a stock LoopData writes — its own sample report's directory, `loopdata`, beside this one — so with both extensions at their defaults it needs nothing.
 Pointing it at another host needs that server to send `Access-Control-Allow-Origin`, or the fetch fails and the board sits permanently disconnected; and even then the staleness check described below is weakened, because the `Date` header